 - Likes and dislikes

-Not every one of these is up to you (like comments and subscribers, for instance), but work on the ones you can control so you know you’ve done everything in your power to help your video rank.
+Not every one of these is entirely in your control (like comments and subscribers, for instance), but work on the ones you can control so you know you’ve done everything in your power to help your video rank.

-We asked Eric Enge, SEO expert and founder and CEO of Stone Temple Agency, what his number one tip for SEO would be and how video can help give your pages a boost.
+We also asked Eric Enge, SEO expert and founder and CEO of Stone Temple Agency, what his number one tip for SEO would be and how video can help give your pages a boost.
 Here’s what he had to say!

 There are a growing number of queries that contain some level of video content in them.
 The positions occupied by videos in those results are basically not available for regular web pages.
 This creates a great opportunity for you, where you can compete to get into those SERPs two different ways: with your regular web pages, and separately with your videos.

 However, the first thing to realize is that Google is far more likely to rank videos hosted on YouTube.
 If you want your videos to rank in Google search, hosting them on YouTube is your best bet.

 YouTube is a very large search engine in its own right.
 You can earn significant traffic to your videos from people that perform searches on YouTube, and while that traffic goes to the video, and not your site, this still offers powerful branding opportunities.

 However, Google and YouTube rank videos differently.
 YouTube does use the metadata (title, description, categories) that you enter for the video to determine relevance and then uses view time-related metrics to determine rank.

 To be specific, YouTube looks at the total time spent on YouTube.
 It doesn’t matter whether or not all the videos watched are from your account or not.
 If someone starts with your video and goes on to watch videos from other channels, this still accrues to your benefit.

 Google uses a much more traditional set of algorithms to rank videos.
 The metadata you enter still matters here, but so do links to the video itself.
 To rank well in both search engines, you need to: